Key Terms

 2. Digital Subscriber Line (DSL): DSL is an Internet “medium” that uses the same wires as regular telephone lines, using special equipment provided for the purpose.
 Not all phone lines have DSL.
 Phone lines are the medium forming the major limitations (age, size and resistance).

 3. WIFI: Wi-Fi or WiFi is a technology for wireless local area networking (LAN) with devices based on the IEEE 802.11 standards.
 Range is typically very short.
 Within a house… approx. 50 feet.
+WIFI is NOT Fiber, DSL, Cable, Satellite or Cellular.
+It is a short-range wireless technology that supports any or all of them.

 Some Types of wireless include: